 "Split ends are much easier to detect in straight hair, as curly and coily styles can often mask the true state of hair ends,” Robin Groover, a hairstylist and founder of Too Groovy Hair Salon, tells TZR.
 “However, hair that becomes stuck or tangled when running your fingers through it is often an easy detector of split ends.
 The split ends create knots for curls and coils on the ends.
 And as a result, the hair will often break on the ends, resulting in length stagnation."

-Although you will need precise shears made for cutting hair — "This will prevent damage caused by blades that may split the strand," says Groover — don't fret too much over sharpening the blade between trims.
+Although you will need precise shears made for cutting hair when trimming split ends— "This will prevent damage caused by blades that may split the strand," says Groover — don't fret too much over sharpening the blade between trims.
 "A decent pair of shears should last a non-pro three to five years before needing a sharper blade, unless they are cutting hair for their whole tribe," the hairstylist adds.

 Although your stylist may cut your hair while it's wet, Stenson recommends trimming when dry after following your regular haircare routine.
 And as far as the cut technique itself goes: "If you’re trying to trim your split ends on your own, they should be trimmed by point cutting into the ends to create softness,” he says.
 ‘This will show the least amount of error when doing it yourself.”